gr-blog/gregros.dev/posts/web/01/every-type-of-script-tag.post.md

 For one, we can only construct them from JavaScript.
 This means attackers can't insert them using certain kinds of XSS attacks, making them somewhat more secure.

-However, they have some security risks too.
+But they have some security risks too.
 They're sometimes used by attackers to obfuscate malicious scripts, since they’re harder to trace.

 Here is some code that creates a script tag using this kind of URI: